OFS/opae-sdk/plugin/README.md

 # Plugin Architecture #
-The OPAE Plugin Architecture describes the interfaces and data structures involved in designing and building an OPAE application using plugins.
+The OPAE Plugin Architecture describes the interfaces and data structures involved in designing and building the core plugin framework, OPAE compatible plugins, and an OPAE application that uses the OPAE API.
 An OPAE plugin is a software library that can be loaded dynamically at runtime and is either specific to a given platform or is a proxy for one or more remote endpoints.
+OPAE plugins use the OPAE API for its prototype definitions but are free to use any internal data structures and functions in their implementations.
 While it is not required that a plugin implements the complete OPAE API, it is required, however, to adhere to the plugin interface.
 Futhermore, any OPAE API functions implemented by a plugin must follow their corresponding function interfaces as defined in the OPAE API specification.

 ## Objective ##